msmhome/miniFaxServer/README.md

 *   **PDF Faxes, TXT SMS Files**
 *   **Built Asynchronously**

-This has not been tested at scale and outside of my personal at-home use, while it relies on Telnyx to do most of the work, as with all FOSS, no guarantees are made.
+This has not been tested at scale and outside of my at-home use, while it relies on Telnyx to do most of the work, as with all FOSS, no guarantees are made.

 # Usage